Installing ARTIQ¶

 , allowing future prompts to be bypassed.

-nix develop --accept-flake-config
+nix shell --accept-flake-config

 Or add the option to ~/.config/nix/nix.conf

-to make the setting more permanent:
+to make the setting apply to all commands by default:

 extra-experimental-features = flakes